 I am an Assistant Professor of Spanish at the University of Illinois at Urbana-Champaign.
 My research focuses on representations of the nonhuman in Mexican and Central American literature and film.
-At Lycoming, I teach classes in the Modern Languages Department on Latin American literature, Mexican cinema, and Spanish conversation.
+At Lycoming, I teach classes in the Modern Languages Department on Latin American literature, Mexican cinema, border studies, and Spanish conversation.

 I am currently at work on a monograph, Species Sadness: Race, Gender and Animality in Mexican and Central American Literature.
 This project traces how discourses of animality intersect with those of race, gender, and politics in twentieth-century Mexican and Central American literature.
 It takes the nahual—the Mesoamerican belief that each human individual is linked to an animal counterpart—as its starting point to explore how intimacy between humans and animals constitutes a mechanism through which writers and artists reconfigure normative ways of being ‘human.’